gerrymoeis/gothic_forge/README.md

 Update SEO assets for production:

-- Edit meta tags in `app/templates/layout.templ` and `app/templates/layout_seo.templ` (title, description, OG/Twitter)
+- Edit meta tags in `app/templates/layout_seo.templ` (title, description, OG/Twitter)
 - Update absolute URLs in `app/static/robots.txt` and `app/static/sitemap.xml`

 By default, Gothic Forge does not inject JSON‑LD or inline scripts to keep security tight and output minimal.
 If you need structured data, add a small component explicitly where required.